johnyenter-briars/automatatutor-2.0/STATUS.md

 - Allow for problems to be shared across courses

 ## TODO
+- Selecting problems from within the folder itself
+- I'd like to see, in the pool, in which course/folder the exercise appears.
+- Sorting in the pool.
+Sorting everywhere.
+- Batch operations in the pool (that's basically just for delete, but still, batch operations everywhere.)
+- "Course overview" button shouldn't appear in pool.
+- Expand collapse should be a [+] or [-] on the left of the folder,
+- Edit folder shouldn't be a page, should be done on this page
+- It should be possible to remove exercises from a folder.
 - Fix All TODOS
 - Have ProblemPointers delete their referenced SolutionAttempts/better error handling
 - Figure out what to do with duplicates (folder having the same problem pointer or folders having the problem pointers that reference the same problem)